intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

 in generating the content of the statement.

-Statements sent by the IESG do not have different approval requirements than statements send by the IETF, which is IETF Chair approval.
+Statements sent by the IESG do not have different approval requirements than statements sent by the IETF; both require IETF Chair approval.
-This is to avoid heavy processes when sending liaison statements, however, statements from the IESG might imply there is consensus among the IESG and, as recommended earlier in this document, it is best to clarify in the statement itself if that is intended or not.
+This is to avoid heavy processes when sending liaison statements.
+However, statements from the IESG might imply there is consensus among the IESG and, as recommended earlier in this document, it is best to clarify in the statement itself if that is intended or not.